xtzchads/chat.tez.cool/README.md

  - Perfect way to contact someone on-chain if there is no other way to do it

 # TODO
-- Encryption of messages for secure communications
+- Encryption of messages for secure and private communications